bitegarden/bitegarden.github.io/_posts/2019-11-27-sonarqube-plugins-our-motivation-and-goals.md

 ---
 layout: post
+title: SonarQube Plugins - Our motivation and goals
+description: bitegarden was born more than a year ago as a side project of a group of SonarQube™ professionals.
+We wanted to spread our knowledge and help with our experience as highly trained and specialised SonarQube™ consultants.
+When we look back, it's hard to believe what we've achieved after a year.
 ---

 **bitegarden** was born more than a year ago as a side project of a group of SonarQube™ professionals.
 We wanted to